craigem/blog/content/posts/nix/starting-simple-hydra.md

 ### Add the Hydra admin user

 To add an admin user to Hydra, we use the `hydra-create-user` program that is included with Hydra.
-An example of how to create an admin user is:

-    $ hydra-create-user admin \
-        --full-name "Bobby Admin" \
-        --email-address "bobby@example.org" \
-        --password TOTALLYSECURE \
-        --role admin

-This program is on the Hydra machine itself so we need to SSH in, or send the instruction over SSH.
+This must be run on the Hydra machine itself so we need to SSH in, or send the instruction over SSH.

-The `nixops ssh` command lets you do both: To run the command on the machine by connecting first:
+The `nixops ssh` command lets you do both:

+To run the command on the machine by connecting first:

     $ nixops ssh -d simple_hydra my-hydra
-    creating new user `admin`

 This will put you on the machine at a prompt as `root` on the `my-hydra` machine on the `simple_hydra` deployment.
 You can then run the create user command.